Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Along with the “dirt,” you’re going to have a blend of sphagnum moss, shredded bark, coconut fiber, perlite, vermiculite, and possibly some sand worked in too.
+Along with the dirt, you’re getting a blend of sphagnum moss, shredded bark, coconut fiber, perlite, vermiculite, and possibly some sand worked in too.
+It’s a complex mix and is more valuable than plain topsoil.

 Possible Problems with Storing Potting Soil

 Why do you even need to worry about how to store potting soil?
 There are a couple of reasons.
-The simplest is that it can be very messy should it spill out, so you want to have it somewhat secure in the proper storage arrangement.
+The first is that it can be very messy should it spill out, so you want to have it somewhat secure in the proper storage arrangement.

 Other than that, you need to be concerned about possible contamination and the growth of pathogens in the soil while it is waiting for you over winter.

-Not only bugs, your stored soil can pick up spores of mold or mildew, which takes hold and will then spread to your plants when you use the mix again.
+Not only bugs, but your stored soil can pick up spores of mold or mildew, which takes hold and will then spread to your plants when you use the mix again.

 The Importance of Using Quality Containers